lfiweb/jsonstat-phpviz/README.md

 # jsonstat-phpviz
-Render [JSON-stat v2.0 data](https://json-stat.org/) with any number of dimensions as a HTML table using PHP.
+Render [JSON-stat v2.0 data](https://json-stat.org/) with any number of dimensions as an HTML table using PHP.

 ## Features
 - render any number of dimensions of any size as an HTML table (e.g. theoretically limited only by memory).